govenius/pdata/docs/index.rst

 pdata: Simple-to-understand and robust data storage for experimental data
 =========================================================================

-This procedural data storage package provides a self-contained interface for storing experimental data using an approach that is independent from intricasies of broader measurement frameworks.
-The main goals are to provide an interface that is:
+This *procedural* data storage package provides a self-contained interface **focused exclusively on storing and reading experimental data**, using an approach **independent of the specific measurement framework used for instrument control**.

+The main goals are to provide an interface that:

-  * Maximizes the amount of automatically stored metadata, both at the start of a measurement but also changes to parameters **during** the measurement.
+  * Maximizes the amount of automatically stored metadata, without relying on the experimenter specifying which values are worthy of saving.
-  * "Procedural" rather than "functional" in terms of the API the experimenter sees, as procedural programming tends to be easier to understand for a typical experimental physicist who is not a thoroughly trained programmer.
+  * Is "procedural" rather than "functional" in terms of the API the experimenter sees, as procedural programming tends to be easier to understand for a typical experimental physicist who is not a thoroughly trained programmer.
   * The API aims to be self-explanatory, wherever possible.

-In practice, this means that pdata has an explicit add_points(<new data points>) function that adds new points.
-In addition pdata saves a diff of instrument parameters each time add_points() is called.
+In practice, the experimenter calls an explicit :code:`add_points(<new data points>)` function to add rows to a traditional table of data points, with user-defined columns.
+In the background, **pdata automatically records all changes to instrument parameters**, each time :code:`add_points` is called.

+In addition, pdata provides useful helpers for reading back the automatically recorded instrument parameters.

 Saving data in measurement script
 ---------------------------------